apjanco/spaCy_workshops/README.md

 ### Tutorial instructors
 - Andrew Janco
    -email: ajanco@haverford.edu
    - Andrew Janco is the Digital Scholarship Librarian at Haverford College.
-He completed his Ph.D. at the University of Chicago.
+He completed his Ph.D. in History at the University of Chicago and MS in Information Science at the University of Illinois.
 Andy has a passion for inquiry-driven and community-engaged digital projects.
-He is the lead developer working on a digital archive and research application for the Groupo de Apoyo Mutuo, Guatemala's oldest human rights organization.
-He also works on applied machine learning for humanities and social science research.
+He is the lead developer of a digital archive and research application for the Groupo de Apoyo Mutuo, Guatemala's oldest human rights organization.
+Andy has experience organizing two previous workshops on spaCy and Prodigy.
+He works on applied machine learning for research applications in humanities and social science scholarship.

 - David Lassner
    -email: lassner@tu-berlin.de